The-Scratch-Channel/tsc-web-client/docs/development/ARCHITECTURE.md

 └── index.html // only put stuff that should be edited in the head in here. in react you do not generally edit the body of index.html.
 ```

-We have no plans to switch our frameworks or to TypeScript so please do not suggest or add that.
+We have no plans to switch our frameworks or to TypeScript so please do not comit any of those kinds of files.

 ## Back-end